'The Issue of Our Time': APA, HUD Address Income Inequality, Equitable Growth

 As more than 4,000 planners prepared to travel to Phoenix on the eve of the National Planning Conference, the U.S. Department of Labor issued its monthly jobs report.
 The numbers were historic:

-Yet, in many ways this year’s conference, hosted by the American Planning Association, was dominated by talk of the need for planning to focus on expanding access to jobs and opportunity.
+Yet, in many ways, this year's conference, hosted by the American Planning Association, was dominated by talk of the need for planning to focus on expanding access to jobs and opportunity.

 In her remarks at the annual awards luncheon, U.S. Housing and Urban Development Principal Deputy Assistant Secretary Harriet Tregoning called addressing income inequality and equitable growth "the issue of our time" in planning.

-The discussion of planning for inclusive growth was joined at the conference by U.S. Department of Transportation officials touting their “ladders of opportunity” work as part of a day-long convening of regional planning agencies from across the national led by the APA Regional and Intergovernmental Planning Division.
+The discussion of planning for inclusive growth was joined at the conference by U.S. Department of Transportation officials touting their "ladders of opportunity" work as part of a day-long convening of regional planning agencies from across the nation led by the APA Regional and Intergovernmental Planning Division.